Computer Science

 COSC 2448.
 Introduction to Digital Systems Design.
 4 Credit Hours (Lecture: 3 Hours, Lab: 3 Hours).

 Combinational and sequential digital system design techniques; programmable logic devices; computer components (ALU, memory, IO circuits); hardware description language (VHDL); introduction to machine and assembly languages.
 Credit for both COSC 2448 and ELEN 2448 will not be awarded.
-Prerequisite: COSC 1310 (concurrently), or ELEN 1212 (prerequisite), or MEEN 2212 (prerequisite) Lab fee: $2.
+Prerequisite: COSC 1310 (or concurrently), or ELEN 1212 (prerequisite), or MEEN 2212 (prerequisite) Lab fee: $2.

 COSC 3330.
 Games, Graphics and GUIs.
 3 Credit Hours (Lecture: 3 Hours, Lab: 2 Hours).